-The superior vena cava is a large vein of the heart.
+The superior vena cava is the vein that carries deoxygenated blood from the upper body to the heart.

 Superior vena cava syndrome is often a secondary problem caused by a cancerous tumor or a blood clot that restricts blood flow through this particular vein.

 It used to be considered a medical emergency.
 However, doctors no longer believe this to be the case.

 Even so, those experiencing symptoms of superior vena cava syndrome should be evaluated promptly by a doctor.